kamilio/poe_bot_but_better/poe_bot_but_better/readme.md

 ### Bake-in the auth token
 Thanks to dependendency this is easy to do.
 API users should not not worry about passing the token.

-## get_response can return string or yield multiple
+## Make get_response more flexible - returning value, yield string
 Generators are advanced concept and it can be a bit intimidating to start with.

-From my experience, the bots are created are mashups of various LLMs, output is piped from one LLM to another, which makes streaming of responses impossible.
+From my experience, the bots are created are mashups of various LLMs, output is piped from one LLM to another, which makes streaming of responses impossible anyway.
+Therefore, we could add support where instead of yielding, we return final message.

+Another addition is ability to yield string (or return string).